 Students should select advisors with whom they have worked successfully in the past, and who have expertise in the student’s area of research interest.
 Many students connect with thesis advisors by working with them on course designations during Honors-in-Major coursework.
 Advisors should be approached before the semester in which research begins.
 Honors Liaisons can assist students who are having trouble identifying an advisor.

 Honors Students can access Extended Time borrowing privileges at Dimond Library, which are otherwise reserved for faculty and graduate students.
-In order to be granted these privileges, complete the Honors Thesis Agreement and submit it to the University Honors Program, along with a note requesting extended borrowing privileges.
+In order to be granted these privileges, students must complete the Honors Thesis Agreement and submit it to the University Honors Program, along with a note requesting extended borrowing privileges.